gamestabled/Project-Zeldas-Letter/README.md

 If finding a particular solution is proving tricky, try adding extra room transitions in "actorset.txt" and extra pools in "actorpool.txt".
 Play around with the heap until you find what you want.<br/>

 This program is still in it's early stages and more changes and features are likely to come in the future.
 If you need help, message @GlitchesAndStuf on twitter or GlitchesAndStuff in the OoT/MM discord.
-If you have questions about using the program for OoT3D, message @gamestabled on twitter or gamestabled in the OoT3D discord.
+If you have questions about using labels or using the program for OoT3D, message @gamestabled on twitter or gamestabled in the OoT3D discord.